Pets and Hardwood Floors

 Keep their Nails Clipped

 Scratches are another common concern for hardwood flooring, especially for dog owners.
 If you keep your dogs nails clipped and trimmed you can help protect your floors.
-Keeping a rug in areas of more traffic like doorways or corners in hallways where dogs are likely to run and slide and encouraging your dog to play outside rather than inside are important parts of protecting your floor.
-Also keeping your pets paws clean when they walk in from outside or use the litter box can help to protect your floor from scratching.
+Keeping a rug or installing carpet in areas of more traffic like doorways or corners in hallways where dogs are likely to run and slide and encouraging your dog to play outside rather than inside are important parts of protecting your floor.
+You can also protect your stairs with carpet stair runners.
+Keeping your pets paws clean when they walk in from outside or use the litter box can help to protect your floor from scratching.

 Water is the Enemy of Hardwood Floors